DavidAntaramian/tributary/README.md

 License
 ------

 Tributary is issued under the MIT License.
-See the `LICENSE` file.
+See the `LICENSE.md` file.